“Black-German Intellectual Activism in the Past and Present”

 Crisis and Capacity: Perspectives in the Humanities and Social Sciences

-The Institute’s Colloquium 2020/21 will therefore comprise a program that facilitates conversations around how humanities and social sciences scholars might deliberately or inadvertently form a long view of critical contemporary issues.
-The series has two key aims:
+Developing from the MPIWG's History of Science ON CALL video project, the Institute’s Colloquium 2020/21 therefore facilitates conversations around how humanities and social sciences scholars might deliberately or inadvertently form a long view of critical contemporary issues, aiming to:

-Normalize reflexive intellectual discussions about challenging topics about inequalities such as race or gender, with a particular focus on fostering positive local impact
+Normalize reflexive intellectual discussions about challenging topics about inequalities such as race or gender

-Connect to other dialogues within and beyond Berlin about plural histories and sociologies of chronic and acute crises
+Connect to other dialogues within and beyond Berlin about plural histories and sociologies of crises

 Ultimately, the program seeks to bring to the fore various insights into local, regional, and international cooperation and academic work prompted by Covid-19.